Wave08/alx-low_level_programming/0x01-variables_if_else_while/README.md

 #!/bin/bash
-# "Always excited to do C programming"
+# "Always excited to do C programming#!"